TheSwanFactory/hclang/doc/shannon/4a-lisp.md

 ### 1.1 Challenge

 One of the main criticisms of Lisp is its **heavy use of parentheses**, often leading to what is called "parentheses hell."
 This makes code hard to parse visually, especially for newcomers.
-Additionally, in Lisp, recursing over linked lists is a common pattern, which is more complex than simply iterating over linear arrays.
+This is consequence of the way Lisp treats everything as a single paragraph-level expression, without support for named intermediate values.

 ### 1.2 Improvement

-Sigma Calculus replaces parentheses-heavy recursion with **stateful arrays** and uses a streamlined syntax.
-By leveraging arrays and **ternary operators** for conditionals, Sigma reduces code complexity.
-Methods can be written as **short, named sentences** with properties that refer to each other, making the code cleaner and easier to follow.
+By using custom syntax for closures and operators, Sigma Calculus replaces a sea of parenthesis with a more **readable and intuitive syntax**.
+This makes the code easier to understand and maintain, especially for developers coming from languages with more traditional syntax.

 ### 1.3 Example

-Lisp factorial using recursion on a linked list:
+Lisp factorial using recursion:

 ```lisp
 (defun factorial (n)